A team of qualified e-learning experts with experience in development and management of elearning solutions…Web2learn co-founders

 Alexandros is the co-owner of the company and one of its founding members.
 He studied electronics and telecommunication systems in Thessaloniki.
 He currently works on ICT and digital technologies.
 He supervises Web2Learn projects from a technological point of view, namely the technological suitability of learning and training solutions.Web2learn associates

 Ioannis specializes in the use of ICT in Professional Development of Educators, Distance Education and the use of Social Media for Training.
 Ioannis has a Major in Pedagogy and in Science, an M.Sc. and a Ph.D. in Physics Education & ICT in Education.
 He has many years of experience in the Pre-Service and also in the In-Service Training of Teachers.
-He is a certified trainer in the “Use of ICT in Education” program administered by the Ministry of Education and has participated in many National and European research programs, co-financed by the Socrates and the Lifelong learning Programmes, contributing to the development of educational software and other digital teaching materials.
+He is a certified trainer in the “Use of ICT in Education” program administered by the Ministry of Education and has participated in many National and European research programs, co-financed by the Socrates and the Lifelong Learning Programme and the Erasmus+ programme, contributing to the development of educational software and other digital teaching materials.
 He is also a co-author of many research papers published in national and international conference proceedings and in an international journal, listed below:

 - Lefkos I., Psillos D., Hatzikraniotis E. (2011) Designing experiments about thermal interactions by secondary students in a simulated laboratory environment.
 Research in Science & Technological Education, Vol 29 (2).
 Routledge.